-Founded in 2017, Tephra Solar has only been in the solar industry for three years.
+Founded in 2017, Tephra Solar has been in the solar industry a relatively short time.
 When clients choose a younger solar company, they run the risk of it not being in business for the solar system's full warranty.
 If a solar company goes out of business before the full warranty, clients lose the remaining warranty on their system and have to hire a separate solar company for maintenance services.

 Solar Panels Undisclosed

 Tephra Solar does not disclose the types of panels the company installs or the manufacturers it uses.
 There are three commonly installed solar panels:

 - Amorphous — Amorphous panels are more affordable, but have the lowest efficiency and durability ratings out of the three panel options.

 - Polycrystalline — Polycrystalline panels are a good option for clients who have plenty of installation space, but need a more affordable option than monocrystalline.

 - Monocrystalline — Monocrystalline panels are popular because they have the highest efficiency ratings and take the least amount of space.

 Clients will need to ask for further information on the types of panels Tephra provides and research the reputation of the manufacturer.

 Warranty Lengths Undisclosed